Catalog Articles Blue & White Textile Designs Site Map Search Contact

 This is a De Morgan design with classic Victorian elements: the blue and white color, its scaleability, the floral border, and the stylized quality of the dragons.
 The Happy Dragons are available both as accent tiles and as scaleable panels for backsplash or fireplace.

-New: I've added accent tiles to the Happy Dragons.
+New: I've added single accents tiles to the Happy Dragons.
 The accent tiles have the carnation border incorporated into the tile.
 I have made the single accent tiles based on the full backsplash available in cobalt blue and red lustre.
 The pattern is really too intense for 4-inch tiles, but it's possible to break up the pattern into four tiles that fit together.
 It's so close to the 8-inch size that I haven't offered it here.

 Colors: Cobalt blue and red lustre.

 Background Color: Cream or white.

 Happy Dragons is a very scalable design.
 The original panel consists of 20 tiles (You can see it at the V&A).
 The happy dragon pattern repeats on both the horizontal and the vertical, making it an excellent candidate for filling in odd sized spaces.
 Components: